montastic/montastic-api-doc/README.md

 The Montastic REST API allows users to perform `CRUD` (Create, Retrieve, Update, Delete) operations to the URLs they monitor with Montastic.

-Montastic (www.montastic.com) is a web site monitoring service developed by Metadot.
+Montastic (www.montastic.com) is a web site monitoring service developed by <www.metadot.com>.
-It allows webmasters to be alerted if their website goes down or if certain conditions are met such as the presence or the absence of a keyword on a HTML page.
+It allows webmasters to be recieve notification by SMS or email when their website goes down or if certain conditions are met such as the presence or the absence of a keyword on a HTML page.

 ## Python Example

-A complete example in Python is available at [/examples/python](./examples/python)
+A complete example in Python is available at [/examples/python](./examples/python) www

 ## Note for Coders